 Technically, people in the U.S. lawfully are not subject to expedited removal.
 But taking advantage of court access involves being able to prove lawful entry on short notice.
 Thus all non-citizens should be aware of what “expedited removal” entails.

-Let's take a closer look what expedited removal means for non-resident aliens in California.
+Let's take a closer look what expedited removal means for non-resident aliens.

 Expedited removal allows ICE to skip the court process and summarily deport certain people without a hearing.
 People subject to expedited removal do not have the right to a lawyer -- or even a phone call.